quay/clair/docs/Notifications.md

 This tool can send notifications to external services when specific events happen, such as vulnerability updates.

-For now, it only supports transmitting them to an HTTP endpoint using POST requests, but it can be extended quite easily by registering a new Notifier kind.
+For now, it only supports transmitting them to an webhook endpoint using HTTP POST requests, but it can be extended quite easily by registering a new Notifier kind.
 To enable the notification system, you simply have to specify the appropriate configuration.
 See the [example configuration](../config.example.yaml).

 # Types of notifications